Daffy's Southern Exposure: Production

 Daffy's Southern Exposure makes reference to topical humor of the era, including a poster encouraging the purchases of war bonds to finance the U.S. involvement in World War II and a parody of the Brazilian entertainer Carmen Miranda—one of her songs, "South American Way", is also referenced.
 The film also marked the first time that Warner Bros. used the tune of the wartime rally song "We Did It Before (And We Can Do It Again)" as background music in a cartoon.

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 2 Blu-ray.